Water temperature in Melbourne

 72.4°FSea water temperature in Melbourne today

-As of now, in Melbourne, the water temperature is 64.5°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
-Today's reading is 2.4°F higher than the average recorded on this particular day in recent years.
+As of now, in Melbourne, the water temperature is 60.7°F. Swimming in water of this temperature is considered as extremely cold, and there's a substantial risk of hypothermia if exposed for more than a brief duration.
+Today's reading is 2.1°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast

 Today's water temperature is considerably lower than the average registered over the last two weeks, indicating a slight cooling trend.
 It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 63.5°F on 2022, while the historical minimum was 60.3°F on 2021.
+The maximum temperature recorded for this date was 59.7°F on 2016, while the historical minimum was 56.7°F on 2020.

 Daily water temperature in Melbourne